best-of-lists/best-of/.github/ISSUE_TEMPLATE/01_suggest-project.md

 - Github URL:
 - Category:  <!-- Choose one of the existing categories from the Readme or projects.yaml file -->
 - License:
-- Package Managers: <!-- Add the IDs for every package manager that the project is available on. -->
+- Package Managers: <!-- Add the IDs for every package manager that the project is available on.
+Tick of the package manager with: [] -> [x]  -->
     - [ ] npm:
     - [ ] PyPI:
     - [ ] Conda: